ManhTrinhNguyen/Kubernetes-CKA-/README.md

 - If I don't want it to kill the exsiting workload and instead wait for the cluster resources  to free up then I must set `preemptionProlicy: never`

+To compare the priority Class on both pods using : `kubectl get pods -o custom-columns="NAME:.metadata.name,PRIORITY:.spec.priorityClassName"`